Titanic Rising: Writing

-Music and lyrics
+Composition

+Titanic Rising incorporates with recurring themes of climate change, natural resources depleting, and the difficulty of having a real connection with people.

-The album's music has been described as soft rock with influences from 1970s artists such as Joni Mitchell and the Carpenters, as well as chamber pop.
+The album's music pairs inspiration from 1970s FM radio with more expansive sounds, and has been described as soft rock with influences from artists such as Joni Mitchell and the Carpenters, as well as chamber pop and baroque pop.

 The opening track "A Lot's Gonna Change", a song that Mering described as setting the overall theme of Titanic Rising, deals with the yearning for a return to the simpler times of childhood, as well as learning how to cope with changes without being bogged down with hopelessness.
 "Andromeda", inspired by the galaxy and the mythological figure of the same name, deals with finding love in a world of distractions and past disappointments and features a LinnDrum.
 "Everyday" has an upbeat melody and lyrics about the struggles of online dating.
 Climate change is also a central theme of the album, with the Titanic used as a metaphor for this.